dialogue-host/requirements/README.md

 ## Core Principles

-This section introduces the *core principles* we believe are needed for *Dialogue* to fulfill its goal.
-They are fairly general but each clarify an aim of the platform.
+Dialogue is thought out as a set of tools that are made and addapted to fulfill the specific task described above.
+The following *core principles* clarify the manner in which it is done.
+They are fairly general but each highlights an aspect of the platform.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.

 ### Tools

-Tools have to be mastered by their users for them to understand their strengths, limitations and to adapt them to specific needs.
-The ins and outs of the platform have to be transparent to anyone interested.

-- **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+- **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes to enable informed user participation and control.
-- **Modular**: Support community-driven development by building every interface and algorithm as replaceable components.
+- **Modular**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted to user's specific needs.
 - **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.

 ### For All Humans

-Everyone has to feel welcomed on the platform, no matter their culture and physical appearance.

 - **Empathic**: Support peoples physical and mental well being, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
 - **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
-- **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering their technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
+- **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, spoken languages, literacy and every other possibly hindering factor.
+- **Generational**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
 - **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.

-### Collectively Think
+### To Collectively Think

-- **Empowering**: Entrust people with control over their digital environment and enable them to decide on the sort of content they want to be exposed to or to moderate.
+- **Empowering**: Entrust people with control over their digital environment and enable them to decide on contents they want to be exposed to or to moderate.
 - **Collaborative**: Foster collaboration, cooperation and collective creative work among people, groups and communities.
 - **Expressive**: Provide spaces for creative expression, public discourse and knowledge sharing.
 - **Informative**: Create community-driven systems for news gathering, investigation and reporting able to highlight biases and diverging opinions.

-### Collectively Decide
+### To Collectively Decide

-- **Democratic**: Make bottom up, collective human organizing and decision-making more efficient, reliable and accessible than centralized systems both at local and global scales.
 - **Deliberate**: Provide methods and tools for collaborative deliberation, discussion and thoughtful consideration of differing opinions.
+- **Democratic**: Make bottom up, collective human decision-making more efficient, reliable and accessible than centralized systems both at local and global scales.

-### Collectively Act
+### To Collectively Act

 - **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
-- **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+- **Sustainable**: Implement various means for platform developers, content creators and other contributors to get revenue and sustain threir work on the long term.

 ### Under Any Form of Repression